 The Conservancy has also initiated projects that directly benefit the local communities of Chaihuín, Cadillal, Los Liles, Huape and Huiro.

-The Conservancy, in conjunction with World Wildlife Fund and the United Nations Development Program, established a $300,000 fund to finance community groups engaged in sustainable development projects.
+The Conservancy, in conjunction with the United Nations Development Program, established a $300,000 fund to finance community groups engaged in sustainable development projects.
 Several local organizations have already received financing and are creating and selling various products sustainably harvested from the Valdivian Coastal Reserve: